 The Apartments at 6 Old Firehouse Lane

-Mount Desert 365 is accepting rental applications for two second-floor walkup residential units, to be ready for occupancy November 1st.
-The application window is open to October 11th, with applications hand-delivered, postmarked, or emailed by this date.
+Mount Desert 365 is accepting rental applications on a rolling basis for two second-floor walkup residential units, to be ready for occupancy November 1st.
 These units are located in Northeast Harbor at 6 Old Firehouse Lane, which houses both the Maine Seacoast Mission and Mount Desert 365 headquarters.
 Access to the apartments is provided through the West entrance.

 The units are equipped with fire suppression systems and outfitted with new appliances including washer and dryer, side-by-side refrigerator, dishwasher, microwave and electric range.
 Unit #1 (West) has a walk-in shower and a side-by-side washer/dryer, while Unit #2 (East) has a step-in tub and a stacked washer/dryer.
 Both feature an open-concept kitchen, dining and living areas, large windows, and French doors with the safety of ‘Juliette’ balconies.
-On-site parking and trash removal are provided.
+Free WiFi is provided, as are on-site parking and trash removal.
 Some basement storage is available.

 Rent is $1250 per month.
 A year lease agreement is required and the first month’s rent, along with a security deposit of $1000, is due at lease signing.
 Tenant is responsible for all utilities.
 No pets or smoking are allowed on the premises.